BreadchainCoop/breadchain-crowdstaking/README.md

 $ yarn hardhat:dev
 ```

+Add a hardhat wallet to metamask to test application manually.

 ### Tests

 Run e2e tests against local hardhat node.
 This script kills anything running on `localhost:8545` so tests can be run against a fresh clone of the chain.